ShawnDEvans/smbmap/README.md

 Some of the features have not been thoroughly tested, so changes will be forth coming as bugs are found.
 I only really find and fix the bugs while I'm on engagements, so progress is a bit slow.
 Any feedback or bug reports would be appreciated.
 It's definitely rough around the edges, but I'm just trying to pack in features at the moment.
 Version 2.0 should clean up the code a lot….whenever that actually happens ;).
 Thanks for checking it out!!
 Planned features include simple remote shell (instead of the god awful powershell script in the examples), actual logging, shadow copying ntds.dit automation (Win7 and up only..for now), threading, other things….

-You'll need Impacket, PyASN.1 and PyCrypto to use this tool:

 ## Install Requirements
 ```
 pip install -r requirements.txt